aashiqui2/Java-Practice-Programs/4.Basic Programs/Questions.md

 27. Write a program to find the dupliacte element count in a array?

-28. Write a progam to find the count of subset with given sum K?
+28. Write a program to check whether the given array is subset of the original array?

 29. Write a program to find the binary to decimal and decimal to binary?